eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/boost/restrictData.md

 }' | jq
 ```

-The policydefinitioon is created with the ID `41`
+The policydefinition is created with the ID `41`

 ```json
 {